voltcoder/Smart_Energy_Monitor/README.md

-# Smart Energy Monitor (Software Version)
+## Smart Energy Monitor (Software Simulation)

-This project simulates an energy monitoring system using Python.
+This project is a software-based simulation of a Smart Energy Monitoring System, inspired by real-world IoT energy monitoring devices.

+It demonstrates how electrical parameters like voltage, current, power, energy consumption, and cost estimation can be calculated and visualized using Python.

+---

-## Features:
+## Project Objective

+The goal of this project is to simulate a system that:

-- Real-time power calculation
+- Monitors electrical power consumption in real-time
+- Calculates energy usage (kWh)
+- Estimates electricity cost
+- Visualizes consumption trends

+This project mimics real smart grid and IoT-based monitoring systems used in industries and homes.

+---

+## Concepts Covered

+This project is based on core Electrical Engineering concepts:

+- Electrical Power Calculation: P = V × I
-- Energy consumption tracking
+- Energy Consumption: Energy = Power × Time
+- Unit Conversion (W to kWh)
-- Cost estimation
+- Cost Estimation (₹ per unit)
-- Power trend visualization
+- Data Simulation
+- Data Visualization

+---

-## Tools Used:
+## Technologies Used

 - Python
 - Matplotlib
+- Random module

+---

+## Features

+- Simulates real-time voltage and current values
+- Calculates instantaneous power
+- Tracks total energy consumption
+- Estimates electricity cost
+- Displays power consumption graph
-- Pandas
+- Beginner-friendly implementation

+---

+## Project Structure

 Author: Swati Sharma|| @voltcoder
 Electrical Engineering Graduate